 Myself and Tracy Gannon from Carlisle United turned up to the event at the Sands Centre a few hours early on Saturday evening for an arranged meeting with Tyson Fury for Carlisle Eden Mind.

 As we walked into the back room we could start to hear Tyson’s voice echoing through the corridors, he was joking and laughing with his family, listening to music and preparing for the nights event, almost like a pre-match warm up.
+I’m a huge Gypsy King fan so to say I felt nervous was an understatement.

 Tyson signing the wall art for the entrance of the Carlisle Eden Mind office on Spencer Street